repo-sync/repo-sync/README.md

 Go to Settings > Secrets under the destination repo, and add the following secrets:

-If source repo is a public Github repo:
+If source repo is a public GitHub repo:

 | Name | Example Value | Description |
 | --- | --- | --- |